-Camille Gallie is the wellbeing and resilience lead at Open Briefing.
+Camille Gallie is the director of wellbeing and resilience at Open Briefing.
 Camille is an executive coach, trainer and NLP practitioner.
 Based in Senegal, she has been supporting the wellbeing of regional and field office staff in West Africa for the last two years.
 Prior to that, she spent seven years in the humanitarian sector with Save the Children UK, GOAL, and World Vision, including four years in advocacy and programme management roles in Haiti.
 Camille is a certified executive and life coach and an accredited Workplace Resilience and Wellbeing (Wraw) practitioner and holds a degree in history and a master’s degree in European studies.

 Rosa Levin is the finance director at Open Briefing.
 Rosa was previously the managing director of an iconic and eco-conscious furniture and lighting company in Cornwall, which she transformed from a small owner-run enterprise to a successful business employing 35 people.
 From 2010 to 2016, she held various finance roles within an international fluid technology group, including financial accountant and a secondment as an international management accountant and an acting financial controller.
 Before entering business, she worked as an English teacher in Japan for two years.
 Rosa is a chartered management accountant and holds a degree in history from the University of Warwick.

 Chris Abbott is the founder and CEO of Open Briefing.
 Chris has spent his career protecting others.
-In the late 1990s, he worked with environmental defenders and indigenous communities in Ecuador and the Philippines, supporting their struggle against multinational oil and mining companies.
+In the late 1990s, he worked with indigenous, land, and environmental defenders in Ecuador and the Philippines, supporting their struggle against multinational oil and mining companies.
 He then spent a decade working at the policy level to protect civilians in conflict during the ‘war on terror’ and the wars in Afghanistan and Iraq.
-During that time, he was the deputy director of the renowned Oxford Research Group and an honorary research fellow in the Centre for Governance and International Affairs at the University of Bristol and in the School of Social and International Studies at the University of Bradford.
-Since then, he has written two books and more than 50 articles on security, politics, and history.
+During that time, he was the deputy director of the Oxford Research Group and an honorary research fellow in the Centre for Governance and International Affairs at the University of Bristol and in the Department of Peace Studies and International Development at the University of Bradford.
+He has written two books and more than 50 reports and articles on security, politics, and history.
 Alongside his leadership of Open Briefing, Chris is a director of Peace Brigades International and a member of its International Council and risk management committee.
 He is also a founding collaborator in the Civic Ecosystems Initiative and will join the advisory board of the Funders Initiative for Civil Society (FICS) later this year.